drmowinckels/drmowinckels.github.io/content/blog/2022-11-07-lets-get-applying/index.en.md

 And now we can see we have the exact same output from all the different approaches, but the last one leaves somewhat less room for error in the long run.

-Of course, if you are tidyverse'ing, this is all void.
+Of course, if you are tidyverseing, this is all void.
 There is a _much_ neater way of doing it.